ignacio-flores/income-under-the-carpet/README.md

 (*) The whole thing should take 20-40mins to run.
 It could certainly be written in a more efficient way, but it works, which is the most important.
-It was one of my first projects to write as a PhD student, so please be forgiving when judging.
+It was one of my first projects as a PhD student, so please be forgiving when judging.

 (**) The 02a do-file requires the genstack command in stata to be installed.
 If you havent done it, please type the STATA command: ssc install genstack